ai-cfia/ai-cfia-ia-acia.github.io/articles/2024-06-21-nlp-projects-chat-gpt/2024-06-21-nlp-projects-chat-gpt.md

 Currently, the project is in the testing and implementation phase, where different models are being developed to fit illness data.
 Based on the results, finetuned ChatGPT-3 has shown promising outcomes and has been deployed.
-Next step is to make this deliverable for the client.
+The next step is to finalize this deliverable for the client.

 </div>